 For more information on the types of fields that can be added to a document, see Adding fields to a document.

-By default, during a Signing Ceremony all recipients can view all documents in a transaction.
+By default, during a Signer Experience all recipients can view all documents in a transaction.

-The Document Visibility feature provides greater flexibility by enabling senders to control which recipients can view specific documents in a transaction during a Signing Ceremony.
+The Document Visibility feature provides greater flexibility by enabling senders to control which recipients can view specific documents in a transaction during a Signer Experience.

 This can save recipients from having to process documents they don’t need to see, and it can ensure that documents with sensitive information are viewed only by their intended recipients.